 Business Analytics: Definition and Its Applications

 Business analytics is also known as data analytics.
 It is a process of collecting, evaluating, and drawing valuable outcomes from the enormous amount of data available.
-Business analytics is widely used in the following applications:
+Some widely used applications of Business Analytics are:

 - Banking and Credit Cards

 Business analytics is performed by Data Scientists and Data Analysts.

 To become proficient in Business Analytics, register for our Business Analyst Training now!